University of Washington Policy Directory

 2. Health Risks and Sanctions

-• It is dangerous to use and abuse alcohol and other drugs, and
+• It can be dangerous to use and abuse alcohol and other drugs; and

-• The University has declared itself to be a drug-free work and educational environment.
+• The University has declared itself to be a drug-free work and educational environment; and

 3. Information and Available Services

-The University recognizes that alcoholism and drug abuse are treatable illnesses, and encourages employees who may have alcohol or drug abuse problems to seek treatment for them.
-Any individual afflicted by alcoholism or drug dependency will have the same options that faculty and staff members with other illnesses have to participate in prescribed treatment programs, including the use of paid leave and unpaid leave of absence.
-See the University's disability leave policy.
+The University recognizes that alcoholism and drug abuse are treatable illnesses, and encourages employees, students, and volunteers who may have alcohol or drug abuse problems to seek treatment for them.
+Any employee afflicted by alcoholism or drug dependency will have the same options as those with other illnesses do to participate in prescribed treatment programs, including the use of paid leave, if available, and unpaid leave.

-Employees should consult their health insurance plan to determine the coverage that may be available to them.
+Employees and students with health insurance should consult their health insurance plan to determine the treatment program coverage that may be available to them.

-The following support services are available to University faculty, staff, and students.
+The following support services may be available to University employees, students, and volunteers:

 • Confidential counseling;